 Both courses offer printed and digital study books.

-Gleim vs. CPAexcel Flashcards
+Gleim CPA Review vs. Wiley CPAexcel Flashcards

-CPA excel features a full set of over 4,000 digital flashcards that you can use on any device.
+CPAexcel features a full set of over 4,000 digital flashcards that you can use on any device.
 This is a great feature because it allows you to practice topics and key terms where ever you are.
 The platinum course also comes with a set of 1,000 printed flash cards that you can use to study or take notes on.

-Gleim CPA does not offer any flashcards.
+Gleim CPA Review does not offer any flashcards.
 This is kind of a downer because many candidates use this feature.
 In Gleim’s how to study for the CPA exam booklet, they suggest that you make your own flashcards.
 This technique will increase your memory on the topic and you will only be making cards for the topics you need to study.
-Although this sentiment might be true, it’s kind of a cop out for not offering a set of flashcards.
+Although this sentiment might be true, it’s kind of a cop-out for not offering a set of flashcards.

 Audio Lectures and Audio Books

-Gleim offers a full set of audio lectures that can listened to anywhere you go.
+Gleim offers a full set of audio lectures that can be listened to anywhere you go.
 This is a pretty good feature because it allows you to listen to lectures while you are doing something else like driving to work or riding your skateboard.

 Wiley CPAexcel doesn’t offer any audio lectures or audio books with their platinum course.
 It’s a shame, but many people don’t use this feature because they do the bulk of their studying at home, the office, or the library.